 And here is the synth with UAD processing:

-By automating the levels being fed in — as well as the actual Culture Vulture controls — it really helped to bring this part to life and add some exciting instability.
+Automating the levels feeding the plug-ins — as well as the actual Culture Vulture controls — really helped to bring this part to life and add some exciting instability.

 High Synth Blend